1

 It’s like discovering every part of your car can transform into any other part.
 Need a new transmission?
 Just reprogram your air freshener.

-We won a Nobel Prize for figuring this out.
+We won a Nobel Prize140 for figuring this out.
 We’re just getting started using it.

 Exhibit C: We’re Debugging Your Code